Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Miami Stats and Trends

+- In Miami's seven games this year, it has three wins against the spread.

-- This season, the Hurricanes are winless against the spread when entering a game as an underdog of 9 points or more.
+- The Hurricanes have yet to cover the spread this year when underdogs by 9 points or more.

-- Miami's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Miami's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- Miami is 3-2 against the spread and 3-2 overall when the team scores more than 19.6 points.
+- When Miami puts up more than 19.6 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Miami churns out more than 318.7 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that Miami totals more than 318.7 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Hurricanes have turned the ball over 10 times, one fewer times than the Panthers have forced turnovers (11).
+- The Hurricanes have 10 giveaways this season, while the Panthers have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.